Varroa mite – current situation

 Eradication of this resistant mite population is not technically feasible, because Varroa is so geographically widespread.
 As a result, eradication will not be attempted.

-Agriculture Victoria, the NSW Department of Primary Industries and Regional Development (DPIRD) and QLD DPI are working together to trace hive movements and carry out further tests for these resistant mites.
+Agriculture Victoria, the NSW Department of Primary Industries and Regional Development (DPIRD) and QLD DPI are working together to trace hive movements and carry out further tests for resistant mites.
 This helps to understand the cause and how far the resistant mites have spread.

 For more information see Miticide resistance In Varroa mites: What Victorian beekeepers need to know.